Cather-Zhang/FileBackUp/README.md

     Implement backup rotation: Keep a specified number of backup copies and delete older ones.
     Add options to exclude certain file types or directories from the backup.
     Create a log file that records backup operations with timestamps.
+    Add multi-threading to enhance the efficiency of this process.

 Example Usage:
 ```